 Outdoorsman Requirement 8: With your accompanying adult on a campout or outdoor activity, assist in preparing, cooking, and cleanup for one of your den’s meals.
 Tell why it is important for each den member to share in meal preparation and cleanup, and explain the importance of eating together.

-See my Camp Cooking page for some recipe ideas.
+See my recipes page for some recipe ideas.

 Outdoorsman Requirement 10: Demonstrate how to whip and fuse the ends of a rope.